Trump Attacks Kavanaugh Accuser By Name Amid Negotiations For Hearing

 The Senate Judiciary Committee has scheduled a hearing for Monday and had invited Kavanaugh and Ford to testify.
 In a letter to the committee, Ford's lawyers said that she would be open to appearing before the panel, but that an appearance Monday "was not possible."
 Ford's lawyers and Democrats on the panel want the FBI to investigate the charges.

+There are no Republican women on the Senate Judiciary Committee, and the idea of an outside questioner being brought in has been floated publicly.
+For example, on Hugh Hewitt's radio show earlier this week, Senate Judiciary Committee Chairman Chuck Grassley was asked whether he is considering bringing in someone like ex-GOP Sen. Kelly Ayotte.

+"You're raising legitimate questions that are still on our mind," Grassley said, "and so these details are still being worked out."

-Senate Judiciary Committee staff continue to negotiate with Ford's attorneys but say two of her requests discussed in a conference call with committee staff from both parties on Thursday — to have Kavanaugh testify first and for the committee to subpoena other witnesses like Mark Judge — are "non-starters," according to a senior Senate Republican source familiar with the discussions.
+Senate Judiciary Committee staff continue to negotiate with Ford's attorneys but say two of her requests discussed in a conference call with committee staff from both parties on Thursday — to have Kavanaugh testify first and for the committee to subpoena other witnesses like Mark Judge — are "nonstarters," according to a senior Senate Republican source familiar with the discussions.

-Asking Kavanaugh to go first is "not doable" according to the source, noting he would need to respond to any new accusation that comes up at the hearing.
+Asking Kavanaugh to go first is "not doable," according to the source, noting he would need to respond to any new accusation that comes up at the hearing.

 The source notes that it is not standard procedure for another witness to dictate who else should testify and "that's not precedent we are going to follow."